 This page is intended for:

-- English majors interested in earning a minor in an additional subject;
+- English majors interested in earning a minor in another subject;

-- Non-English teaching majors interested in earning an additional minor teaching endorsement in English;
+- Non-English majors interested in earning a minor in English;

 - Elementary education majors interested in earning a Pre-endorsement in English.

 An Academic Minor is a university term for a student’s second area of study, usually around 21 credits in the field.
 The minor is recorded on your transcript when you graduate.
 Minor requirements are listed in the catalog.
 They do not certify you to teach the minor subject.

 A Teaching Endorsement is a teaching certificate by which the state grants you the right to teach a school subject in addition to your major subject.
 You can earn any number of minor teaching endorsements.
 You may earn them while you are earning your major certificate, or you can earn them after you start teaching, or both.
 You must complete a major teaching endorsement before you can teach with any further endorsements.
 It is possible, but not automatic, that you could earn both the minor teaching requirement and an academic minor, but check requirements carefully.

 Even in a subject like English, in which many secondary school teachers find full-time teaching assignments in their discipline, it is a good idea for students to complete a minor teaching endorsement in another field.
 Not only are such minor studies educationally beneficial, but students with multiple qualifications are potentially more versatile in teaching roles and able to apply for more jobs.
 Minor teaching endorsements are listed in the Teacher Education section of the college catalog and with specific academic departments; most require 20-25 credits.